ninadpchaudhari/healthcashtoken/readme.md

 ## Health Cash :: ERC20 Token

-This is set of contracts to create, issue and sell an ERC 20 compliant token.
+This is a set of contracts to create, issue and sell an ERC 20 compliant token.
 These contracts support:

 * Airdrops
 * whitelists sale